pierredesaxce/WebAromaticityGenerator/README.md

 resultMailAddress
 ```

 The "usernameOnTheCluster" and "passswordOnTheCluster" are the one that you use to connect to the cluster and were sent to you when your account on the cluster is created.
-The address sending them is alta@univ-amu.fr .
+Those have been sent to you by alta@univ-amu.fr .

 The "resultMailAddress" is the email address that will be used to send the result.
 You can put whatever you want as long as it's a valid email address. ( alta@univ-amu.fr is fine for example).